 Each spring, remove all extra mulch and wraps.

-Is My Crape Myrtle Dead?
+Is my Crape Myrtle dead?

-This is a question we get very often in late spring and early summer as Crape Myrtles are one of the last trees in our area to leaf out.
-It is not unusual for Crape Myrtles in our area to have no leaves after Mother’s day, when most other flowering trees in our area have already bloomed and leafed out.
+This is a question we often get in late spring and early summer as Crape Myrtles are one of the last trees in our area to leaf out.
+It is not unusual for Crape Myrtles in Pennsylvania to have no leaves after Mother’s day when most other flowering trees in our area have already bloomed and leafed out.
 If you are worried that your Crape Myrtle did not survive the winter, try scratching the bark of a few branches.
-If the branch is green just under the bark, there is nothing to worry about, your tree is alive and is perfectly normal.
-If the branches are brown under the bark, brittle, and easily snapped, then that branch is indeed dead.
-But don’t panic yet, sometimes if it was an extremely cold winter, the plant will lose some branches or even die back completely to the ground and then grow back from the roots as the weather gets warmer.
+If the branch is green just under the bark, there is nothing to worry about ― your tree is alive and is perfectly normal.
+If the branches are brown under the bark, brittle, and easily snap, then that branch is indeed dead.
+But don’t panic yet, sometimes if it was an icy winter, the plant will lose some limbs or even die back entirely to the ground and then grow back from the roots as the weather gets warmer.

 In cold northeast winters, the top growth dies back even though the roots are alive.
 New shoots eventually emerge from the roots.
 Even when everything seems fine, crape myrtles are always one of the last plants to leaf out, usually in May.

 If you do not see any new growth by the end of June, your Crape Myrtle is indeed dead.

 The blossoms are scattering off the crape myrtles every time the wind blows, falling like hot pink confetti.